 Our weekly newsletter creates a space to take a breath.
 Once we slow down, we can see the way desire, imitation, and conflict operate in our lives and in the world, and begin to create peace.

 It gives me great pleasure to tell you that we have awarded the 2019 Raven Award for Excellence in Arts and Entertainment to Audrey Assad.
-We are delighted that she will be accepting the award at our first annual Collaborators Conference for the Flourishing of Nonviolent Christianity in her hometown of Nashville, TN.

 On her most recent album, Evergreen, Audrey sings of the God we long to know and embody more deeply.
 The song is called, “Deliverer”.